 Be sure all students and families in your school are aware of the efforts your team is making, whether it’s setting up a breakfast program, starting a weekend backpack program, teaming up for a Summer Food Service Program or helping the Feeding America network of food banks and pantries.

 Tap into student leadership.
 There are many ways to get students involved in this critical cause.
 No Kid Hungry and the Sodexo Stop Hunger Foundation have developed a Youth Engagement Toolkit to help.
-Work with your project coordinator, the service learning program and the community volunteer offices in your school or community to make sure students can earn volunteer credit for your activities.
-This will be extra motivation for students to join your team, and it can help many students who might not otherwise get involved.
+Work with your project coordinator, the service learning program and the community volunteer offices in your school or community to arrange for students to earn volunteer credit for these activities.
+This will provide extra motivation for students to join your team who might not otherwise get involved.
 The toolkit provides an in-depth look at ways to engage more students.

 What actions can you take to help ease food insecurity in your school or community?
-Take a look at the options here and see which one students on your team want to try first.
+Take a look at the following options and see which one your teammates want to try first.

 Find out whether your school has considered alternative breakfast programs.
-If not, use this year’s Breakfast — Anytime, Anywhere Play to get started.
+If not, use this year’s Breakfast for Everyone — First Meal Matters Play to get started.
 One way to fight food insecurity across the school community is to build a breakfast program for all students.
 USDA’s Community Eligibility Provision resources can help you do it.
 That can help with both universal breakfast AND lunch programs.
-If your school already has a breakfast program, work on an awareness campaign to get more students participating in it.
+If your school already has a breakfast program, work on an awareness campaign to get students to participate in it.

 2. After School and Weekends

 Organize your team and host a food drive to provide nutritious foods for students to take home.
-Consider using your own social media resources to spread the word that you are hosting a local community food drive.
+Consider using social media to spread the word that you are hosting a local community food drive.
 Use the donations you receive to provide nutrient-rich snacks and meals that students can take home in the evenings or on Fridays.
-As your program grows, work with a local food pantry or work with your school’s nutrition team to start one in your building
+As your program grows, work with a local food pantry or with your school’s nutrition team to start a food pantry in your building.

 - The Great American Milk Drive takes online donations and turns them into vouchers families can use to purchase milk.
 Have students keep track of what foods are “missing” from MyPlate in your collection of donations and look for ways to increase those donations.

 - You might also try a Pints to Gallons fundraiser that other schools have done with great success.
-See some stories and how to do it here, here and here.
+Read some stories about how to do it here,here and here.

 - Work with your coordinator to set up a collection day at your school.

 - Set up a school webpage or Facebook page highlighting the program.
 Remember to be specific about the food donations you are seeking and let people know where to drop them off.

-- Ask students and teachers to get the word out by tweeting, texting and communicating the drive to local friends and families.
+- Ask students and teachers to get the word out by tweeting, texting and talking about the food drive to friends and families.

 - Keep the momentum going!
 Build on your program by adding a monthly or even weekly drive!